 Natural Chronic Fatigue Syndrome Relief – How?

-Upper cervical chiropractors have been able to help restore quality of life significantly for chronic fatigue syndrome sufferers in case studies where the patients also had an upper cervical misalignment.
+Upper cervical chiropractors have been able to help restore quality of life significantly for chronic fatigue syndrome sufferers in case studies.
+These patients also had an upper cervical misalignment.
 This is a common misalignment that occurs in many types of accidents and injuries such as a concussion or whiplash-type injury.
-It is important to note that the accident did not have to be serious or result in medical treatment and immediate symptoms to have caused this underlying misalignment in the top bones of the neck.
+It is important to note that the accident did not have to be serious to cause underlying misalignment in the top bones of the neck.

 The C1 and C2 vertebrae are located at the base of the skull.
 They play an important role in facilitating blood flow to the brain as well as in allowing for proper cerebrospinal fluid drainage.
 Since they protect the brainstem and spinal cord right where the two meet, signals between the brain and body can be affected by even the slightest of misalignments.

-Upper cervical chiropractors are specially trained to detect and precisely measure misalignments of the C1 and C2 down to hundredths of a degree.
-Gentle adjustments are used to provide long-term relief and give the body the time it needs to heal.
+Upper cervical chiropractors have a training to detect and precisely measure misalignments of the C1 and C2 down to hundredths of a degree.
+Gentle adjustments provide long-term relief and give the body the time it needs to heal.
 This has led to significant health benefits for many patients.

 If you are suffering from ME, especially if you have a history of head or neck trauma, why not contact an upper cervical practitioner today to schedule a consultation.
 It may be your first step on the road to better health and quality of life.